 Sims said that they had the same problem in Burns’ last fight, against Kiryl Relikh where the Scot won a disputed decision.
 Nonetheless, he followed up by saying, “What we’ve prepared for is a great, fast, hard punching fighter, like a Terence Crawford.”

 Indongo, despite the huge knockout victory in his last fight, is not known as a knockout artist or a puncher, with 11 stoppages in 21 wins.
 Tall for the weight, the 2008 Olympian has been the 12 round distance three times against modest opposition.
-He turned pro at the age of 26 in 2009 finds himself in this position at 34 years of age.
+He turned pro at the age of 26 in 2009 and finds himself as a world champion at 34 years of age.

-He’s a complete wild card, and thus the fight could go several different ways.
-With the lack of footage it’s hard to gauge where he’s at really, but on closer inspection of his record, there are tidbits of information that paint a slight picture.
+Indongo is a complete wildcard, and thus the fight could go several different ways.
+With the lack of footage it’s hard to gauge where he’s at, but on closer inspection of his record, there are tidbits of information that paint a slight picture.

 In his first two 12 round fights, he fought Kaizer Mabuza and Ibrahim Class respectively.
 Mabuza had seen better days already back in 2014 yet still managed to relatively tight scores of 116-111, 116-112 and 117-115.
 Take into consideration that Indongo was the house fighter and those seem like pretty close scores.
 The same can be said for the fight against Tanzania’s Class, where the Namibian hit the deck in the first round.
-Class also isn’t renowned as a puncher.
+It’s worth noting that Class isn’t renowned as a puncher.

 Indongo, being a southpaw, is a type of opponent that Burns hasn’t beat since he won the vacant Commonwealth super featherweight title against Osumanu Akaba in 2008.
 He came up short against southpaw Dejan Zlaticanin and switch-hitter Terence Crawford in 2014.